 Exhibition Celebrates the Origins of Modern Neurobiology

-The NIH honored Santiago Ramón y Cajal, the father of modern neuroscience, with an exhibit of scientist's original neural cell illustrations.
+The NIH honors Santiago Ramón y Cajal, the father of modern neuroscience, with an exhibit of his original neural cell illustrations.
 In December, seven new original Cajal drawings were mounted with 3-D prints illuminating details for display.
-The exhibit opened ,on November 6, 2014, in the new Porter Neuroscience Research Center, Building 35 on the NIH Bethesda campus.
+The exhibit opened November 6, 2014, in the new Porter Neuroscience Research Center Building 35 on the NIH Bethesda campus.
 The exhibit opening can be viewed on YouTube at https://youtu.be/QIDUKHXqtg4

 The Santiago Ramón y Cajal exhibit is located in the Porter Neuroscience Research Center atrium

 Oral histories are added on a regular basis.